Practice Lead Economist of the Social Protection and Labor Global Practice and Global Lead for skills

-Omar Arias is acting sector manager and lead economist in the Human Development Economics Unit for the World Bank Europe and Central Asia region.
-Previously he was the sector leader of Human Development for Bolivia, Chile, Ecuador, Peru, and Venezuela; a senior economist in the Poverty and Gender Group of the Latin American region; and a research economist at the Inter-American Development Bank.
-He has been a co-author of various analytical studies, including recent regional reports on pensions and jobs, including "Back to Work: Growing with Jobs in Europe and Central Asia"; Latin America regional flagship reports "Informality: Exit and Exclusion" and “Poverty Reduction and Growth: Virtuous and Vicious Circles”; and analytical reports on returns to skills in Poland and Bulgaria, informality in Argentina and poverty in other Latin American countries.
+Omar Arias is the Practice Lead Economist of the Social Protection and Labor Global Practice and Global Lead for skills at the World Bank.
+Previously he was acting Sector Manager and Lead Economist in the Human Development Economics Unit for the World Bank Europe and Central Asia region; the sector leader of Human Development for Bolivia, Chile, Ecuador, Peru, and Venezuela; a senior economist in the Poverty and Gender Group of the Latin American region; and a research economist at the Inter-American Development Bank.
+He has been a co-author of various analytical studies, including recent regional reports on pensions (“The Inverting Pyramid: Pension Systems Facing Demographic Challenges in Europe and Central Asia”) and jobs ("Back to Work: Growing with Jobs in Europe and Central Asia"); Latin America regional flagship reports "Informality: Exit and Exclusion" and “Poverty Reduction and Growth: Virtuous and Vicious Circles”; and analytical reports on returns to skills in Poland and Bulgaria, informality in Argentina and poverty in various Latin American countries.
 He has peer-reviewed publications in various topics, including returns to schooling and skills, labor markets, income mobility, growth, poverty and inequality, human capital accumulation, tax evasion, and applied econometrics.
 He was a Fulbright scholar at the University of Illinois at Urbana-Champaign, where he obtained his master's degree and doctorate in economics.

 - How to Break the Curse of Unemployment: Jobs First or Skills First?

 - Can you teach an aging brain new skills?

 - First two years of life are key to good jobs

 - Empleo: una buena hoja de vida se forja desde la infancia